Last Updated on

 In this list, you will find multiple ideas to write a blog post.
 Pick up any 1 or 2 topics that will be super relevant to your target client and start writing.

 There you go!
-You have sample articles.
+You have sample articles that can be showcased as your freelance writing portfolio.

 It is time to publish them.